 Saving West Visayan Wildlife

-The Talarak Foundation Inc. is a conservation organisation based on Negros Island of the West Visayas.
+The Talarak Foundation Inc. is a conservation organisation based in Negros Island of the West Visayas.
 Talarak started maintaining and breeding some of the most endangered species endemic to the region, before moving into reforestation, site conservation and wild translocations for these species.

 The primary goal of the foundation is to conserve and restore the native wildlife of Negros through; captive breeding, conservation education, research, public and political engagement, and releases of captive bred animals back into their natural habitats.